Is Affiliate Cash Club A Scam or a real way to make money online?

 So if a “make money online” product is built on a FAKE foundation, but mixed with a little useful training, how is it still not a SCAM product?

-My verdict: Affiliate Cash Club is a SCAM.
+My verdict: Affiliate Cash Club was a SCAM.

 Learn How to Build A Real Affiliate Marketing Business The Correct Way